Why Italians Talk With Their Hands (And Scandinavians Don’t)

-According to traditional stereotypes, our northern brethren are more reasoning and reserved.
-It’s not that they don’t feel extreme emotions – just that they are less inclined to express them physically.
+According to traditional stereotypes, people from northern Europe are more reasoning and reserved.
+It’s not that they don’t feel extreme emotions — just that they are less inclined to express them physically.

 Yes, these are cultural cliches, although few people would dispute that Italians talk with their hands to express themselves.
 But what if there is a biological imperative behind it?
 What if gestures actually help our brain develop?
 What if there is a link between how we use our hands and how we solve problems?